nhs-t10/gauge/README.md

 Hardware-wise, we used a Particle Photon generously provided by Microsoft/FIRST, as well as a standard PWM servo.

 For software, as the emphasis was web services, we opted for a Node.JS web stack.
 In particular, we used the Express web framework, the Pug templating engine, and Particle's own API wrapper to control the hardware.
+To scrape data, we used a parser called cheerio.
+For realtime twitter updates, we used the official twitter module.

 ##Implementation